-Table 12.1.
-Software Hps Tips Workflow Task Plug in the interface platform as early as possible (including IMRIS, as appropriate).
+Table 12.1: Software Tips Tips Workflow Task Plug in the interface platform as early as possible (including IMRIS, as appropriate).
 IP When rebooting the Interface platform; allow 5 seconds before plugging it back in or restarting.
 IP Make sure that clocks between MRI and Main PC are synchronized.
 NA Perform a PACS network connection prior to starting the procedure.
-NA Allow the images and renderings in all view panes to be completely refreshed before interacting with them.
+NA When closing a profile; always close the application before reopening a profile.
+All Allow the images and renderings in all view panes to be completely refreshed before interacting with them.
 All Refresh the displays by selecting the currently highlighted thumbnail; or the Master if none selected.
 All Don't import CT image data via PACS.
 Load CT DICOM files from a CD using the File-Load menu option.
 Registration Don't select a profile for import that is already in your plan directory.
 Registration Don't use Auto Register if you have a "slab" image dataset (image set that does not include the entire head).
 Registration Only switch the Master dataset if you have a different frame of reference.
 Registration Just before starting the MRI Acquisition in which you're going to capture a partially inserted LDP, note the current linear position.
 When you're aligning the software rendered probe to the LDP signal void; ensure that the software rendered linear position matches the recorded value.
 Insert Don't turn on IP screen while an RPD move is in progress, or an Interface Platform Insert Communication Error is possible.
 Treat Don't adjust the LDP linear and/or rotary position while an adjustment is already in progress.
-Insert Treat Don't change the zoom/pan level when waiting for RTT data import.
+Insert Doubt down the constant for the production of a DTT data in cont Treat Don't change the zoom/pan level when waiting for RTT data import.
 Treat Don't make linear positional changes in Treat.
 Treat Avoid any interaction with the software during thermal image refresh (end of each 8 sec acquisition to the point where the TDT lines are updated).
 Treat